surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 <b>3.
 Dialects:</b> select the accurate dialect from the list using drop down option.

-AcuBi allows wide range of SQL database dialects and will continue to improve the feature impleme

-oker supports a wide range of SQL database dialects and will continue to improve the feature implementations for existing dialect options as well as add new dialects.
+AcuBi allows wide range of SQL database dialects and will continue to improve the feature implementation for existing dialects used as well as for newly added dialects to be added.

 ## Test and Save Connection